 Read Our Annual Report

 When it comes to liver transplantation at Baylor, experience and expertise matter.
-Surgeons on the medical staff at Baylor University Medical Center at Dallas and Baylor Scott & White All Saints – Fort Worth have performed more than 3,900 liver transplants combined—placing us in an elite handful of centers in the United States to reach this milestone.
+Surgeons on the medical staff at Baylor University Medical Center at Dallas and Baylor Scott & White All Saints Medical Center – Fort Worth have performed more than 4,000 liver transplants combined—placing us as one of only three centers in the nation to reach this milestone.

 Our liver transplant program is internationally recognized as a pioneering program in liver transplantation and anti-rejection treatment, as well as hepatitis B and C research.
-In addition, our living donor liver program is among the top 10 in the nation and one of only two programs in Texas.
+In addition, our living donor liver program is among the top five in the nation and one of only two programs in Texas.
 And with nine outreach locations throughout Texas, we are bringing over 30 years of experience treating patients with advanced liver disease to you.

 We’re also utilizing promising therapies and better managing liver disease, so that many patients may avoid a liver transplant altogether.
 Exciting liver cancer treatments—such as laparoscopic resection or targeted radiation therapy—are allowing more cancer patients to keep their livers.
 And new imaging techniques are offering alternatives for needle biopses which are more comfortable for patients and provide better disease management for physicians.

 Learn more about why you should choose Baylor for your care.

 Liver transplants are most often performed on patients who have hepatitis C or B, non-alcoholic fatty liver disease, primary sclerosing cholangitis and others.

 Liver Disease Treatment

 Liver transplant can be a complex process.
 Understanding each step of the way can help.